oduameh/node-course/docs/Instructions/keys-and-wallets.md

 ## Keys

-We will now create payment keys, staking keys, and addresses, and submit a simple transaction.
+Create payment keys, staking keys, and addresses, then submit a simple transaction.

 ### Payment keys

-Start by creating a couple of directories to house your keys and addresses:
+Create directories to store keys and addresses:

 :::danger